svenuscf/ansible-cisco-upgrade/README.md

 ## Introduction
 These playbooks are used to upgrade Cisco IOS/IOS-XE Devices.

-For Catalyst using INSTALL mode (e.g. Catalyst 9200, Catalyst 9300, Catalyst 3K using INSTALL mode), use playbooks under the **Catalyst_Install_Mode** directory.
+- For Catalyst using INSTALL mode (e.g. Catalyst 9200, Catalyst 9300, Catalyst 3K using INSTALL mode), use playbooks under the **Catalyst_Install_Mode** directory.

-For Routers running IOS-XE and already running in INSTALL mode (i.e. boot system is pointing to bootflash:/packages.conf), use playbooks under the **IOS_XE_Router_Install_Mode** directory.
+- For Routers running IOS-XE and already running in INSTALL mode (i.e. boot system is pointing to ```bootflash:/packages.conf```), use playbooks under the **IOS_XE_Router_Install_Mode** directory.

-Finall, for legacy IOS devices that use the "boot system flash" command to point to the firmware file on the flash, use playbooks under the **Legacy_Bundle_Mode** directory.
+- For Legacy IOS devices that use the "boot system flash" command to point to the firmware file on the flash, use playbooks under the **Legacy_Bundle_Mode** directory.

 ## File Structure